Image-X-Institute/IntERAct/README.md

 # 6 DoF Robotic Motion Phantom
 ## Introduction
-Robotic Motion Phantom is an open source software for quality assurance of real-time image-guided radiotherapy systems.
+Robotic Motion Phantom is an open source software for performing quality assurance tests of real-time image-guided radiotherapy systems.
 The Robotic Motion Phantom application provides methods to implement the appropriate sequence of transformations to accurately reproduce the full range and rate of patient-measured tumour motion using a robotically controlled phantom to provide precise geometric quality assurance for advanced radiotherapy approaches.
 The set-up and motion trace repeatability of the robotic motion system was evaluated against the Calypso system and was shown to have sub-mm and sub-degree accuracy and precision in translational and rotational degrees of freedom respectively.

 ## Requirements